NoSpacesFlies/Botnet/README.md

 # Note:
 - This project is no longer being worked on.
 - This current version contains bugs & critical issues or other
-- Bugs/other: (Infinite Reconnect, No killer, stability issue, cpu optimisation issues etc)
+- Bugs/other: (Infinite Reconnect, No killer, stability issue, buffer overflows* etc)

 ## Requirements:
 - Ubuntu 22.04 or later